balder-dev/balder/doc/source/tutorial_guide/01_develop_first_test.rst

 Part 1: Develop a Login Test from Scratch
 *****************************************

-As described in the `Balder Intro Example <Balder Intro Example>`_, we want to test the official Nextcloud app.
+As described in the :ref:`Balder Intro Example <Balder Intro Example>`, we want to test the official Nextcloud app.
 For this, we set up Docker to be able to test the application locally.

 .. note::
     Make sure you have completed the preparation steps and installed Docker, Docker Compose, and Balder.
-You can find an explanation about that in `Balder Intro Example <Balder Intro Example>`_.
+You can find an explanation about that in :ref:`Balder Intro Example <Balder Intro Example>`.

 In this first part of this tutorial, we'll test the login process of the Nextcloud app.
 Normally, we would use the ``ScenarioSimpleLogin`` from the ``balderhub-auth`` package, since the test is already implemented there.
 However, for